mauricefarmer/RepData_PeerAssessment1/PA1_template.md

 Check whether data file already exists; otherwise download and unzip.

-First, unzip the data file and save the data into a data frame called 'activity'.
+If the data file doesn't exist, download and unzip it.
+Otherwise, unzip the exisitng file.

-Convert the 'date' column into Date object format.

 ```r
  if (!file.exists("activity.zip")) {